-Enhancing staff wellbeing through NHS Charities Together funding
+Enhancing staff well-being through NHS Charities Together funding

-Berkshire Healthcare NHS Foundation Trust was awarded a £100,000 grant from NHS Charities Together, enabling the launch of two pivotal initiatives aimed at improving staff wellbeing: the refurbishment of rest and wellbeing rooms and the introduction of a comprehensive physical activity programme.
+Berkshire Healthcare NHS Foundation Trust was awarded a £100,000 grant from NHS Charities Together, enabling the launch of two pivotal initiatives aimed at improving staff well-being: the refurbishment of rest and well-being rooms and the introduction of a comprehensive physical activity programme.

-Refurbishment of rest and wellbeing rooms
+Refurbishment of rest and well-being rooms

-Thanks to the grant funding, several rest areas across our sites have been transformed into dedicated wellbeing rooms for all onsite staff.
+Thanks to the grant funding, several rest areas across our sites have been transformed into dedicated well-being rooms for all onsite staff.

-Designed to offer a calm and inviting space, these rooms provide staff with a much-needed place to relax, recharge and step away from work pressures.
+Designed to offer a calm and inviting space, these rooms provide staff with a muchneeded place to relax, recharge and step away from work pressures.
 The addition of display boards has also boosted employee engagement.

-Initial feedback from staff has been positive.
-Many commented on the brighter, more welcoming atmosphere.
+Initial feedback from staff has been positive; many have commented on the brighter, more welcoming atmosphere.
 One member of staff said, "Most days the room is full at lunchtime."
 Another shared, "It feels better to have somewhere to relax away from your desk."